raul23/ebook-classifier-training/README.rst

 Introduction
 ============
-I am basing my experimentation with classifying text on the excellent scikit-learn's tutorial: `Classification of text documents using sparse features <https://scikit-learn.org/stable/auto_examples/text/plot_document_classification_20newsgroups.html>`_.
+I am basing my experimentation with training a text classifier on the excellent scikit-learn's tutorial: `Classification of text documents using sparse features <https://scikit-learn.org/stable/auto_examples/text/plot_document_classification_20newsgroups.html>`_.

 I am following along their tutorial but using my own `three datasets <#datasets>`_ containing a bunch of text from ebooks (``pdf`` and ``djvu``).
 They are of different size and categories.

 ..
-The main motivation of experimenting with text classification is to use the best trained models in order to eventually build an ebooks organizer that will automatically categorize ebooks into their corresponding folders (associated with labels such as artificial intelligence or calculus).
+The main motivation of experimenting with text classification is to use the best trained models in order to eventually build an ebook organizer that will automatically categorize ebooks into their corresponding folders (associated with labels such as artificial intelligence or calculus).

 Also as in the scikit-learn's `tutorial <https://scikit-learn.org/stable/auto_examples/text/plot_document_classification_20newsgroups.html>`_,